 Because there’s only one owner—you—you can keep all income generated by the business.
 Furthermore, as the sole proprietor, you call all the shots and don’t have to compromise with other owners.

 While Sole Proprietors still need to contribute to security and Medicare tax, you don’t need to file a separate tax return for your business (as other business structures require).
-As a sole proprietor, you’re a “pass-through” entity, meaning all income or losses to the business are reported on your personal taxes.
+As a sole proprietor, you’re a pass-through entity, meaning all income or losses to the business are reported on your personal tax return.

 Likewise, you can generally deduct any business loss from other personal income on your tax return.
 And if you don’t have any other income in the year you experienced the loss, that loss can be “carried forward” and deducted against your income in future years.

 Keep in mind that it’s very common for businesses to have losses in their early years, as they tend to have many start-up costs and may not be generating enough income to offset those expenses.

 Disadvantages of a Sole Proprietorship

-While the advantages may be attractive, there are also plenty of disadvantages to consider before choosing sole proprietorship as your business structure:
+What are the main disadvantages of a sole proprietorship?
+Some of the disadvantages to consider before choosing a sole proprietorship as your business structure, include:

-One of the most common reasons business owners incorporate or form an LLC is because those structures provide better liability protection.
+One of the most common reasons business owners incorporate or form a limited liability company (LLC) is because those structures provide better liability protection.
 Corporations and LLC’s will generally shield the owner from any legal liability the business faces and protect their personal finances.
 Being a sole proprietor means taking on the risk that, if the business gets sued or has to close and owes creditors money, that they will have to pay those costs out of their personal funds.